Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Mystery snail tank mates

-These small, non-aggressive Mystery snails are quite active but interact very little with other creatures in its surrounding.
+These small, non-aggressive Mystery snails are quite active but interact very little with other creatures in their surroundings.
 But if the other creatures don’t share the same temperament, it can reduce the activity of snails.

-This makes it important to have creatures who are peaceful like them.
-Tetras, Killifish, Mollies, and Guppies are a famous example of this.
+This makes it important to have peaceful creatures like them.
+Tetras, Killifish, Mollies, and Guppies are famous examples of this.
 They won’t threaten the Mystery snails and live peacefully.

 To increase the variety in the tank, you can add invertebrates like shrimp as well.
 The species of shrimps include Ghost shrimp, Amano shrimp, and Cherry shrimp.

-You can also add other Gastropods like Nerite snails, Ramshorn snails, and Ivory snails.
+You can also add other Gastropods like Nerite, Ramshorn, and Ivory snails.
 The species that you should avoid at all costs are Crayfish, Cichlids, Oscars, and any other fishes that share the same temperament.

 You can even keep the same species of Mystery snails in a group.
-They will thrive together as long as there is ample space to move and eat for each of them.
-But make sure not to overcrowd the tank, it will affect the health of the tank and the snails itself.
-To avoid this situation, make sure to add only one snail per 5 gallons.
+They will thrive together as long as there is ample space for each to move and eat.
+But make sure not to overcrowd the tank; it will affect the health of the tank and the snails themselves.
+To avoid this situation, add only one snail per 5 gallons.

 What Do Mystery Snails Eat?